john-whiting/john-whiting/README.md

 I am John Whiting, a Bachelor of Computer Science major.

-Currently, I'm working as a Coop, but in my free time, I like to spend time learning new languages and new computer science methodologies.
+Currently, I'm working as a Coop, but I like learning new languages and new computer science technologies in my free time.

-Some of the languages that I am currently learning/looking to learn are Go, Rust, and Dart.
+Some languages I am currently learning/looking to learn are Go, Elixir, and Dart.

 ## My Experience

 Here is a full list of the programming languages/tools that I've used and learned:

-- Python
-- C
-- C++
+- Low-Level Languages: Rust, C, C++
-- C#
-- Java
-- Ruby
+- High-Level Languages: Python, Java, C#, Ruby
-- TypeScript/JavaScript
-- HTML/CSS
-- SQL
-- Matlab
-- Haskell
-- Prolog
-- PHP
+- Web Languages: TypeScript/JavaScript, HTML, CSS, PHP
+- Databases: MySQL/MariaDB, PostgreSQL, MongoDB, Redis
+- Clouds/Containerization Tools: AWS, Azure, Kubernetes, Docker

 ## Other Fun Items